- Next commencement: Spring 2024

 The course is for people working in a human service environment for at least 10 hours per week as a team member, manager, PIC or PPIM.
 This is so that learners may both learn from their work environment and apply theory to it.

 The course is QQI approved HET Award at Level 6 on the National Framework of Qualifications.
-Successful participants will be awarded a single subject Certificate in Human Resource Management and Supervision and hold 10 Credits towards the Certificate in Applied Management (Human Services) (find out more on the link below).
+Successful participants will be awarded a single subject Certificate in Managing for Regulation and Inspection and hold 10 Credits towards the Certificate in Applied Management (Human Services) (find out more on the link below).

 WHAT YOU WILL YOU LEARN